 YouTube - Bilibili (哔哩哔哩)

 Borrowing the look and style of Japanese anime websites, Bilibili is without a doubt the largest video content platform for original creators and younger users.
-Like YouTube, it offers limited short video forms but unlike Youtube, there's no commercials whatsoever.
+Like YouTube, it offers limited short video forms but unlike Youtube, there are no commercials whatsoever.
 Bilibili also checks Japanese anime websites in another key way: bullet comments that fly across the screen.
 These days, Bilibili hosts paying membership as well as free content, massively increasing the opportunities for both audience and artists.

 Happy and fortuitous surfing!